Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S
 **Duration:** Instantaneous

 You extend your hand toward a creature you can see within range and project a puff of noxious gas from your palm.
-The creature must succeed on a Constitution saving throw or take 1d12 poison damage.
+The creature must succeed on a Constitution Saving Throw or take 1d12 poison damage.

 This spell's damage increases by 1d12 when you reach 5th level (2d12), 11th level (3d12), and 17th level (4d12).